-- 1. The appeal application shall be submitted to the Rochester-Olmsted Planning Department within ten (10) days of the Zoning Administrator or administrative official's decision.
-The appellant shall pay the fee for processing the appeal as established by the County Board of Commissioners (See Appendix A). - 2.
-Within sixty (60) days after receipt of the appeal, the Board of Adjustment shall hold a public hearing and notify the appellant, the official from whom the appeal is taken, and the public in accordance with Minnesota Statutes Section 394.27.
+- 1. The appeal application shall be submitted to the Zoning Administrator within ten (10) days of the Zoning Administrator or administrative official's decision.
+The appellant shall pay the fee for processing the appeal as established by the Township Board (See Appendix A). - Within sixty (60) days after receipt of the appeal, the Board of Adjustment shall hold a public hearing and notify the appellant, the official from whom the appeal is taken, and the public in accordance with Minnesota Statutes Section 394.27.
 The Board of Adjustment shall adopt findings and shall act upon the appeal within sixty (60) days of the Board's scheduled public hearing date.

-Section 4.08 VARIANCES:
+Section 4.08 VARIANCES